neuralarchcon/neuralarchcon.github.io/_datasets/questionnaires/Intelligence/s_wais.md

 authors:
 contact:
 email:
-ratings: true
+ratings: false
-summary: A comprehensive assessment of adult intelligence measuring verbal and performance abilities across multiple cognitive domains.
-Different sites use different versions (WAIS-R, WAIS-3, or WAIS-4).
+summary: A comprehensive assessment of adult intelligence based on Wechsler's construct of "the general capacity to undertake purposeful actions, think rationally, and cope effectively with the environment."
+Consists of Verbal and Performance subtests measuring multiple cognitive domains, with different sites using different versions (WAIS-R, WAIS-3, or WAIS-4).
 participants:
 citation: Kramer, J. H. (1990).
 Guidelines for interpreting WAIS-R subtest scores.
 Psychological Assessment - A Journal of Consulting and Clinical Psychology, 2(2), 202–205.
 doi: 10.1037/1040-3590.2.2.202